-Cuban empanadas are fried hand pies filled with a spiced ground beef mixture with lots of sliced green olives and served with a chimichurri sauce.
-Recipe for homemade dough is included!
+Cuban Empanadas are fried (or baked) hand pies filled with a spiced ground beef mixture with lots of sliced green olives and served with a chimichurri sauce.
+Homemade dough recipe is included!

-Let the other people bring the potato salad, you’ve got Cuban empanadas baby!!
+Let the other people bring the potato salad, you’ve got empanadas baby!!

-Cuban empanadas are my favorite kind of hand pie of all time because they are fried (duh…) and they are filled with picadillo.
-Maybe you can find some calorie saving comfort in knowing that the picadillo is pretty healthy and can be made with lean ground beef, turkey, or chicken.
+Cuban beef empanadas are my favorite kind of hand pie of all time because they are fried (duh…) and they are filled with picadillo.
+This is hands down, my best ground beef recipe ever, but it can be made with other meat fillings and be just as tasty.
+The picadillo itself is pretty healthy when made with a lean ground beef (sirloin), bison, turkey, or chicken.

 I make picadillo once a month, even when I’m not making empanadas, because I like to fill lots of stuff with it, like hollowed out potatoes, acorn squash halves, avocado halves, etc. If there are any leftovers, make some nachos with it (you’re welcome).